LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatic-messages-configuration-guide.md

 ## Setting the contact center off hours

-1\.Click the downward arrow next to the user name and click "Shift Scheduler"
+1. Click the downward arrow next to the user name and click "Shift Scheduler"

 ![](/img/automatic-messages-messaging-17b.png)

-2\.The Account Shift Scheduler screen will now be displayed.
+2\.
+The Account Shift Scheduler screen will now be displayed.
 Choose the “Manual” option.

 ![](/img/automatic-messages-messaging-18.png)

-3\.Define your current shift status:
+3\.
+Define your current shift status:

 a.
 Choose “Off hours” when your connection center is inactive (this is used for the SLA calculation):

-i.
+b.
 Define the next shift start date

-ii.
+c.
 Define the next shift start time

-iii.
+d.
 Consumers will get auto messages with expected time to response equal to the time until next shift time + the conversation SLA.

-iv.
+e.
 LiveEngage will automatically set to “Online” again on the next shift date and time.

-1. Save the page.
+f.
+Save the page.

 **Note:**